MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/set-password-to-never-expire.md

  }
 ```

-* To get a Report of all the users With PasswordNeverExpires in Html on the desktop of the current user with name  **ReportPasswordNeverExpires.html**
+* To get a report of all the users with PasswordNeverExpires in Html on the desktop of the current user with name  **ReportPasswordNeverExpires.html**

 ```